sirca/clusterous/README.md

 parameters:
     master_instance_type: t2.micro
     worker_instance_type: t2.micro
-    instance_count: 3
+    worker_count: 2
 ```

 Replace `mycluster` with any appropriate name for your cluster, ideally something unique to prevent a conflict with other Clusterous users on your AWS account.
-You can of course specify any instance types or number of instances.
-Note that the number of instances includes the master (i.e. if you specify `instance_count` of 3, there will be 2 worker instances and 1 master instance).
+You can of course specify any instance types or number of workers.
+Note that by default you can only specify the number of worker nodes, as it doesn't make sense to have more than 1 "master" node in a master/worker architecture.

 To create a cluster, type: